 What I’m listening to right now.

-This youtube, above, is apparently from a 1929 recording (!) in which Rachmaninoff himself played the piano with the Philadelphia Philharmonic.
-My favorite part of the piece is probably the third, part, though, for which I found a different recording.
-This is the part of the piece that I often find running through my brain.
+This youtube, above, is my favorite part – the first movement – apparently from a 1929 recording (!) in which Rachmaninoff himself played the piano with the Philadelphia Philharmonic.
+I also like the third movement, though, for which I found a different recording.
+I often find snippets of these two movements running through my brain.

 Caveat: Seré tu héroe de amor